Haydn-Martin/Haydn-Martin.github.io/_posts/2024-01-11-Why-ML-in-Finance-Is-Hard.md

 with the regulators.

 And they are right to be demanding, as we are dealing with an incredibly complicated and complex environment.
-The use of **two** adjectives, which are apparently synonyms and apparently there is redundancy in the previous sentence, is deliberate.
+The use of **two** adjectives, which are apparently synonyms, resulting in redundancy in the previous sentence, is deliberate.